AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

     >
 -->

 The **[!UICONTROL Mailto (unsubscribe)]** feature and the **[!UICONTROL One-click Unsubscribe URL]** feature are optional.
 If you do not want to use the default generated one-click unsubscribe URL, you can uncheck the feature.
-In the scenario where the **[!UICONTROL Opt-out configuration]** option is toggled on and the **[!UICONTROL One-click Unsubscribe URL]** feature is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, the list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click unsubscribe URL value.
+In the scenario where the **[!UICONTROL Opt-out configuration]** option is toggled on and the **[!UICONTROL One-click Unsubscribe URL]** feature is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this configuration, the list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click unsubscribe URL value.

 ![](assets/preset-list-unsubscribe-opt-out-url.png)

 >[!NOTE]
 >
->If you do not add a one-click opt-out link into your message content and the default one-click unsubscribe URL is unchecked in the Channel Surface Settings, no URL will be passed into the email header as part of the List Unsubscribe header.
+>If you do not add a one-click opt-out link into your message content and the default one-click unsubscribe URL is unchecked in the Channel configuration Settings, no URL will be passed into the email header as part of the List Unsubscribe header.

 Learn more on managing unsubscribe capabilities in your messages in [this section](../email/email-opt-out.md#unsubscribe-header).

 ## Header parameters {#email-header}

-In the **[!UICONTROL Header parameters]** section, enter the sender names and email addresses associated to the type of emails sent using that surface.
+In the **[!UICONTROL Header parameters]** section, enter the sender names and email addresses associated to the type of emails sent using that configuration.

 * **[!UICONTROL Sender name]**: The name of the sender, such as your brand's name.
 * **[!UICONTROL Sender email]**: The email address you want to use for your communications.